microsoft/tfs-cli/README.md

 [![NPM version](https://badge.fury.io/js/tfx-cli.png)](http://badge.fury.io/js/tfx-cli)

-This is a utility to interact with Visual Studio Online and TFS.
+This is a utility to interact with Visual Studio Team Services and Team Foundation Server.
 It is cross platform and supported on Windows, OSX and Linux.

 ## Setup
 ### Tooling